Study of Adagloxad Simolenin (OBI-822)/OBI-821 in the Adjuvant Treatment of Patients With Globo H Positive TNBC

 - Synchronous bilateral breast cancer, unless both tumors are confirmed as TNBC.

-- Have received immunotherapy with antigen, antibody, immune checkpoint inhibitors (Programmed cell death-1/ Programmed cell death-ligand-1inhibitors, anti-cytotoxic T lymphocyte associated protein 4 [CTLA 4] therapy), or other anti-cancer vaccines within 4 weeks prior to randomization.
+- Have received any post-operative immunotherapy with antigen, antibody, immune checkpoint inhibitors (Programmed cell death-1 [PD-1]/ Programmed cell death-ligand-1inhibitors [PD-L-1], anti-cytotoxic T lymphocyte associated protein 4 [CTLA 4] therapy), or other anti-cancer vaccines (neoadjuvant receipt of immune checkpoint inhibitors will not be exclusionary if the patient meets all other eligibility criteria).

-- A history of other malignancies (except non melanoma skin carcinoma, carcinoma in situ of the uterine cervix, non-invasive follicular thyroid neoplasm and papillary thyroid cancer) within 5 years prior to this breast cancer diagnosis.
+- A history of other malignancies (except non melanoma skin carcinoma, carcinoma in situ of the uterine cervix, follicular or papillary thyroid cancer) within 5 years prior to randomization.

 - Have any active autoimmune disease or disorder that requires systemic immunosuppressive/immunomodulatory therapy.
 NOTE: Autoimmune diseases that are confined to the skin (e.g., psoriasis) that can be treated with topical steroids alone are allowed during the study.